umg-legacy/Cope-Blocks/README.md

 # Cope-Blocks
 A library of reusable code snippets that everyone can use to get stuff done on the COPE platform.
-Any can update this and request new things to be added using pull requests
+Anyone can update this and request new things to be added using the issues tab (on the right ->).
+Just login/signup and raise a new bug.

+To use, copy n paste into text editor (Sublime text, Text mate, Notepad.
+NOT WORD) and save in the format ```storename.css```

 ## The basics